 Can I use numbing cream before my tattoo?

-It is generally not recommended to use numbing cream before a tattoo unless you have discussed it with your artist beforehand.
+Do not use numbing cream before a tattoo without your artist’s prior approval.
 Some numbing creams can change the texture of the skin, making it more difficult to tattoo and potentially affecting how the ink heals.
 Always consult with your artist first; they can recommend a product if they are comfortable working with it.

 Is it okay to get a tattoo if I’m sick?